davecoll3/magic-8-ball/README.md

 ## Owner Goals

-  * Create a short but fun advice/fortune telling game.
+  * Create a short and fun advice/fortune telling game.
   * To generate interest in their games.
   * Potentially generate enough traffic to attract advertisers.